 Ideally, you want to use both a deadbolt and deadlatch on your exterior doors to provide the most security.

-The best type of deadbolt for you will depend on your needs and budget.
+The best deadbolt for you will depend on your needs and budget.

 If you just want the benefit that a deadbolt provides, consider picking a standard single-cylinder deadbolt.
 If you can't install a deadbolt into a door, consider looking into rim locks or mortise locks instead.

 Electronic or smart types of doors are a great option that mixes traditional deadbolt security with convenience.
 And if you want the best security you can conjure, consider looking into a more expensive mortise deadbolt or high-security door lock.

 Just remember to always install and use your deadbolts correctly and that using the right type of deadbolt is an important part of protecting your home.
 By following the guidelines in this article, you can be sure that you're choosing the best type of deadbolt for your needs.